List of transit routes in Minneapolis–Saint Paul

 Several routes meet during rush hour at the University of Minnesota.

 The following is a list of bus routes operating in the Twin Cities metropolitan area.
 A majority of routes are operated by Metro Transit, but some are operated by suburban "opt-out" providers or are under contract.
-There are two light rail lines, four bus rapid transit lines, and one commuter rail line.
+There are two light rail lines and eight bus rapid transit lines.
 Almost all routes operate within the seven county metro area defined by the Metropolitan Council.